 Acquisitions of businesses are accounted for using the acquisition method.
 The consideration of each business combination is measured, at the date of the exchange, as the aggregate of the fair value of assets given, liabilities incurred or assumed, and equity instruments issued by the Company in exchange for control of the acquiree.
 Under the guidance of IFRS 10 Consolidated Financial Statements, control is established by having power over the acquiree, exposure or rights to variable returns from the investor's involvement with the acquiree, and the ability to use its power over the acquiree to affect the amount of the acquirer's returns.
 The acquiree's identifiable assets, liabilities, and contingent liabilities are recognized at their fair value at the acquisition date.
-Goodwill is initially measured at cost being the excess of the purchase consideration of the business combination over the Company's share in the fair value of the acquiree's identifiable net assets acquired, the difference is recognized directly in profit or loss.
+Goodwill is initially measured at cost being the excess of the purchase consideration of the business combination over the Company's share in the fair value of the acquiree's identifiable assets and liabilities.
+If the purchase consideration is less than the fair value of the identifiable net assets acquired, the difference is recognized directly in profit or loss.